mochi-hpc/mofka/docs/usage/quickstart.rst

 Simple producer application
 ---------------------------

-The following code examplifies a producer.
+The following code exemplifies a producer.
 We first create a :code:`Driver` object, passing it some options including the file created by our running Mofka server (*mofka.json*).
 Note that we are using the Diaspora API.
 The first argument passed to :code:`Driver::New`, "mofka", tells it to load the